Monday – Friday, 9am – 9pm

-The new West Branch Medical Center will include Urgent Care of Evangelical, offering fast, effective care for injuries and illnesses needing prompt attention, but that are non-life-threatening.
+Urgent Care of Evangelical, located in the new West Branch Medical Center, will offer fast, effective care for non-life-threatening injuries and illnesses needing prompt attention.

 Urgent vs Emergency Care – How do I decide?